pnavais/rezolver/README.md

 a default chain of loaders performing the following steps :
 <ol>
 <li>Use the local loader to check that the specified resource location string refers to a file in the local
-   file system or in the classpath.</li>
+   file system.</li>
-<li>Use the Fallback loader to check if the specified resource location string refers to a path relative
+<li>Use the classpath loader to check if the specified resource location string refers to a path relative
-    to the current application runtime path.</li>
+    to the current application classpath (META-INF will be used as fallback folder in the classpath).</li>
 <li>Use a remote loader to check if the specified resource location string refers to a valid URL</li>
 </ol>